HackProof/CHAOS/과제 수행 결과물/고등급 보안 마이크로커널 소스코드/Readme.md

 The `copter` is the type of our drones.

 You can write `CubeBlack` or `fmuv3` instead of the `CubeOrange` keyword.
-Just for your information, `fmuv3` is for the original Pixhawk2 Cube board, `CubeBlack` for Pixhawk2.1 Cube black, and `CubeOrange` for Pixhawk2.1 Cube Orange.
+`fmuv3` is for the original Pixhawk2 Cube board, `CubeBlack` for Pixhawk2.1 Cube black, and `CubeOrange` for Pixhawk2.1 Cube Orange.
 If you'd like to see other available boards, please use the command below:
 ```
 ./waf list_boards